InternationalTradeAdministration/toolkit-data-etl/README.md

-npm run fix # run standard --fix on js files in lib npm run fixtest # run standard --fix on specs in test directory npm run package # just generate the zip that would be uploaded to AWS npm run deploy # deploy to AWS using environment variables from deploy.env
+npm run fix # run standard --fix on js files in lib npm run fixtest # run standard --fix on specs in test directory npm run package # just generate the zip that would be uploaded to AWS npm run deploy-staging # deploy to AWS using environment variables from deploy.staging.env npm run deploy-production # deploy to AWS using environment variables from deploy.production.env
 ```